vrischmann/public-stuff/pages/blog/deployment-using-quadlets.md

 ---
-title: How I self-host using Ansible, Quadlets and Tailscale
+title: How I self-host using Ansible and Quadlets
 description: |
-    Article relating my experience using Quadlets for self-hosting services
+    Article relating my experience using Ansible and Quadlets for self-hosting services
 date: "2024 November 02"
 format: blog_entry
 require_prism: true